 Absolutely.
 I’ll be careful to make sure we don’t get too sidetracked, but I’ll give you the resources you need, as well as answer questions and dole out advice.
 I’m happy to walk you through my own publishing experience and creative process, as well.
-Our last session is totally geared toward focusing on building or tweaking your author brand, discussing your platform, and getting into all things marketing / sales / submissions.
+Our last session of the Creative Season is totally geared toward focusing on building or tweaking your author brand, discussing your platform, and getting into all things marketing / sales / submissions.
 However, to really focus on this, I do have an option for a publishing-focused coaching season.
 It's not on my page, but let me know and I'll send you the info.

 How will coaching help my writing?
 Shouldn’t I be focusing on that instead?

 We will also be coming up with a clear, realistic Action Plan for finishing your current work-in-progress.
 Like, really finish it.
 There will be due dates and everything.
 I am also happy to answer any writing questions and point you to some great craft resources, as well as give you a few exercises to help with specific areas.
 If you really want to spend some time deep diving into craft, consider doing some craft counseling with me.
 This is a special one-on-one coaching course I've designed to help writers work on their specific craft issues.
 It's not on the page, but email me and I can send you the info.

 At the end of the day, it’s about the writing.